Emmeran/Ethernet-Flasher-IDE/README.md

 Note: the EthernetFlasher does not work at the moment but will be added later on.

+Warning:
+This software is experimental.
+Use at your own risk!

+Dependencies:
+libQsciScintilla

 Description
 ====================
 This IDE compiles your project together with the Arduino core (please make sure to set the paths in the build settings).